Parks director complaint claims King County executive pressured county into lucrative contract with David Meinert

 True flatly denied that Constantine had directed her to steer the contract toward SES.

 “That’s not true,” she said.
 “I was frustrated with Kevin when I found out he was not following my direction on issuing the RFP.”
-She said the extension was awarded to SES because, under a tight deadline a new vendor would not be able to get a liquor license in time for the summer concerts.
+She said the extension was awarded to SES because under a tight deadline a new vendor would not be able to get a liquor license in time for the summer concerts.

 Brown, in his complaint, called the whole ordeal “unbelievably emotional and stressful.”